Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-06-12-first-post.md

 {% include image.html url="/assets/images/Post_COVID19/PlotFit_18_days.png" description="Regression performed over 18 days" %}
 </center>

-From this we can make the hypothesis that the rate $$\beta$$ is not constant, but slowly changes through time.
-This make sense considering that measures, like social distancing, have been taken to precisely decrease this rate $$\beta$$.
+From this we can make the hypothesis that the rate $$\beta$$ is not constant, but is slowly changing through time.
+This make sense considering that preventive measures, like social distancing, have been taken to precisely decrease this rate $$\beta$$.
 Therefore, if we fit the model at two different moments in time, we should be able to extract two different values for $$\beta$$: $$\beta^{(1)}$$ and $$\beta^{(2)}$$.
 Moreover, we still have that $$\beta^{(1)} = p_d \beta_d^{(1)} +(1-p_d) \beta_{nd}^{(1)}$$ and